-So we’ve already mastered misdirection which we covered in our Ventriloquism Secrets: CHEAT SHEET To Throwing Your Voice E-book, so in this post we’re going back to the cornerstone skill in throwing your voice.
+So we’ve already mastered misdirection which we covered in our Ventriloquism Secrets: CHEAT SHEET To Throwing Your Voice blog post, so in this post we’re going back to the cornerstone skill in throwing your voice.
 Enjoy the second part of Ventriloquism Secrets: How to throw your voice with the Distant Voice.
 Make sure to check the YouTube video on the bottom of this page for quick & easy explanation of distant/drone voice.

 Mastering the Distant Voice Effect